ibm-cloud-docs/vmwaresolutions/shared/shared_creatingendpoints.md

 1. The status of the private network endpoint is changed to **Creating**.
 2. When the private network endpoint is created, the status changes to **ReadyToUse**.

-## Procedure to create and connect an IPSec tunnel over a private network endpoint
+## Procedure to create and connect an IPsec tunnel over a private network endpoint
 {: #shared_creatingendpoints-ipsec-tunnel}

-After you create a private network endpoint for your virtual data center instance, you can use the private network endpoint to create an IPSec tunnel between your IBM account and the virtual data center.
-For more information, see [IPSec Tunnel over IBM Private Network Endpoint (PNE)](https://mlwiles.github.io/vmwaresolutions/vcd/ipsec-pne/){:external}.
+After you create a private network endpoint for your virtual data center instance, you can use the private network endpoint to create an IPsec tunnel between your IBM account and the virtual data center.
+For more information, see [IPsec Tunnel over IBM Private Network Endpoint (PNE)](https://mlwiles.github.io/vmwaresolutions/vcd/ipsec-pne/){:external}.

 ## Procedure to view a private network endpoint for virtual data center instances
 {: #shared_creatingendpoints-view-procedure}